Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

   - `chroniqueur_agent.md` (Focus on Sections: Responsibilities, Output Standards)

 ### Target Changes
+- **Files to Modify**:
-- Modify `demande.md` by adding a new section detailing Isabella Torres' character profile, including:
+  - `demande.md`: Add a detailed section on Isabella Torres' character profile, including her motivations, key relationships, and the challenges she faces.
-  - Her motivations for advocating economic stability amidst technological advancements.
-  - Key conflicts with Marcus Reynolds, emphasizing their differing views on technology.
-  - Significant interactions with other characters that influence her narrative arc.
+  - `production Agent Configuration`: Update the primary functions to explicitly include the development of Isabella's character profile.

 - Update `chroniqueur_agent.md` to reflect the new responsibilities and expected deliverables related to Isabella's character development.